-If you have successfully completed this training, you are entitled to receive a testamur and a record of results on award of the qualification.
+If you have successfully completed this training, you are entitled to receive a testamur and a record of results on award of the qualification within 30 calendar day from completion (subject to meeting all course requirements and paid all fees).

-If you have successfully completed only one or few units, you are entitled to receive a statement of attainment.
+If you have successfully completed only one or few units, you are entitled to receive a statement of attainment within 30 calendar day from completion (subject to meeting all course requirements and paid all fees).

-As of 1 January 2015 all VET students must also have a USI - Unique Student Identifier.
+All VET students must have a USI - Unique Student Identifier.
 ABA cannot issue you qualifications or statements of attainment without your USI.
 Information on how to get your USI is provided during the enrolment process.
 Your enrolment in the course cannot be confirmed until ABA has confirmed a valid USI for you.
 If you are completing studies with other tertiary organisations you will also need to provide them with your USI.